Archanakaliappan/DIY-Windmill-Power-Generator-with-Scrolling-Display/README.md

 ## 📖 Project Overview
 This project is a **DIY model of a windmill** designed to generate electricity using a gear motor and power a **scrolling LED display**.
-The setup demonstrates how renewable wind energy can be harnessed, regulated, and stored to run small electronic devices.
+These setup is a minature model of actual wind turbine and current produced is stored in a rechargeable battery and later used for many application here used to power an scrolling diaplay.
 ---

 ## ⚡ Components Used